wesslen/minimal-mistakes/_posts/2016-12-21-nc-state-senator-twitter-network.md

 |Mike Woodard (22)   |Democratic |      2,664|  1,113|    1,419|
 |Dan Blue     (14)   |Democratic |      2,615|    816|      486|
 ```
+Follower, posts and friend counts are as of Dec 18, 2016.

 Each edge (line) represents Twitter followship.
 Therefore, connections represent whether a given senator follows or is followed by his or her Senate colleagues.
 Senators with a lot of connections represent those who follow many of his or her colleagues while those senators with few edges follow few colleagues.
 Related, the position of each senator is a function of the number of connections.
 For example, Senator Jackson is in the center of the network because he follows nearly all of his Senate colleagues who are on Twitter.